ministryofjustice/dps-monitor/README.md

 ----

 ```
-All merges to master are built &deployed automatically to Heroku
+All merges to main are built & deployed automatically to cloud platform
 ```

 Heroku